 Working with government, education, and private sectors, Cybera is creating a community that champions vital networking and computing services and utilities for everyone, everywhere.
 We also provide member organizations with unbiased, highly skilled expertise on technology products, processes or services, and access to shared IT tools.

 MRnet is Manitoba’s Regional Advanced Research and Education Network.
 MRnet provides a very-high-speed, fibre optic network linking its research and education members to the world’s R&E networks.
 The MRnet network is provided to support research, education and advanced application development among Manitoba’s research, education and industry organizations.

-The NB Advanced Network provides a sustainable, economical, and reliable high speed network platform to educational and research organizations throughout the region.
+The ECN provides a sustainable, economical, and reliable high-speed network platform to educational and research organizations throughout the region.
 The network connects every part of the area with every other, along with other research and innovation networks across Canada and around the world.
-The NB Advanced Network is a model of collaboration and shared services across this geographically, economically, and linguistically diverse province.
+The ECN is a model of collaboration and shared services across this geographically, economically, and linguistically diverse province.